-Linked to elements of the above, designs must give appropriate weight to existing climate conditions and the likely effects of further climate change; specifying robust landscape, materials and installing infrastructure that can help the building manage and respond the potential effects of climate adaptation, increased rainfall and temperatures.
+Linked to elements of the above, designs must give appropriate weight to existing climate conditions and the likely effects of further climate change; specifying robust landscape, materials and installing infrastructure that can help the building manage and respond the potential effects of climate adaption, increased rainfall and temperatures.

-BREEAM Requirement
+BREEAM requirement

-As outlined in BDP Policy TP3, all new non-residential developments in excess of 1,000 sq. m. (gross permitted floorspace) or on a site area of 0.5 ha or more, should aim to meet BREEAM standard excellent (or any future national equivalent) unless it can be demonstrated that the cost of achieving this would make the proposed unviable.
+As outlined in BDP Policy TP3, all new non-residential developments in excess of 1,000sq.m (gross permitted floorspace) or on a site area of 0.5ha or more, should aim to meet BREEAM standard excellent (or any future national equivalent) unless it can be demonstrated that the cost of achieving this would make the proposed unviable.

-Design Principle 27: Creating efficient & future-ready buildings
+Creating efficient and future-ready buildings